Petroleum and gas sector legislation amendments

 - Identified low-risk activities exempted

-A gas work licence will no longer be required for a person deemed competent to undertake the replacement of pigtails for a LPG delivery network managed under a safety management system.
+A gas work licence is no longer required for a person deemed competent to undertake the replacement of pigtails for a LPG delivery network managed under a safety management system.

 Changes commencing within 12 months